nellem23/js-fall-2014/homework/wk4.md

 Do one of the following:

 - Math.rand() gives you a random number from 0-1.
-Write a program that prompts the user for a number then loops a random number of times between 0 and the user's number.
+Write a program that prompts the user for a number then loops a random number of times between 0 and the user's number printing .
 For instance, if the user enters 37, the program might log up to 15, 33, 11, but definitely not 38, 50 or 99.
 - Do the [FizzBuzz](http://eloquentjavascript.net/02_program_structure.html#p_i0Cvwf75cQ) problem from the reading.